omkarnikam24/springboot-microservices-kafka/README.md

         This acts as a Eureka Server.

     2.  auth-service
         This service acts as a gateway to the application.
 User authentication and authorization is done here.
+JWT Username and Password Authentication is implemented.

     3.  profile-service
         This service performs User Profile operations.